-As part of the curriculum, we also make students fully aware of how we support students when they are not in school in relation to online safety.
-Our students know that to report an incident appertaining to child exploitation and online protection that they can use the reporting tool situated at the bottom of our website.
+As part of the curriculum, we also make students fully aware of how to get support when they are not in school in relation to online safety.
+Our students know to report an incident appertaining to child exploitation and online protection that they can use the reporting tool situated at the bottom of our website.
 We also have specific safeguarding emails that are controlled and monitored by our dedicated safeguarding team out of school hours.